 Massachusetts Science & Engineering Fair, Inc. has adopted an ethics statement that each student is required to adhere to and will be asked to sign as a part of the research plan and application process.

+The primary reason that science/engineering project work enables such a wide range of learning to take place for each individual student is that the students themselves “own the question”.
+Students pose a scientific/engineering problem and seek the necessary avenues to find a solution.
 When students work with a mentor either at school, in a lab or wherever project work takes place, adults working with students should bear in mind that it is the student’s project.
-The mentor’s job is to help students acquire background information, teach techniques required to test the purpose or hypothesis and above all to look out for the safety of young scientists and engineers.
+The mentor’s job is to help students acquire background information; teach the techniques required to test the purpose or hypothesis and above all to look out for the safety of young scientists.

 Photographs and Visuals – Any photographs included in the student’s paper or on their presentation board are assumed to have been taken by the student.
 Any photographs NOT taken by the student MUST be clearly labeled giving credit to the photographer.
 This includes any visuals taken from magazines, newspapers, journals, the internet or texts where appropriate permission must be solicited and included.
 The use of photographs of persons requires a photo release signed by the subject, and if under 18 years of age, also by the guardian of the subject.
 Sample consent text: “I consent to the use of visual images, (photos, videos, etc.) involving my participation/my child’s participation in the research.”